What is the National Crime Information Center (NCIC) Registry? Who has access to it?

 1 LA R.S.
 13:4248

-Do I have to register my protective order in LA in order to get it enforced?
+Do I have to register my protective order in Louisiana in order to get it enforced?

-No. Under federal law, you do not have to register your protection order to have it enforced.1 Although LA allows you to register your order (or make it “executory”) in a LA court, you are not required to do this in order to have it enforced.
+Under federal law, you do not have to register your protection order to have it enforced.1 Although Louisiana allows you to register your order (make it “executory”) in a Louisiana court, you are not required to do this in order to have it enforced.
 For more information, see How do I register my protection order in Louisiana?

 1 18 U.S.C. § 2265(d)(2)